⚠️PLEASE, PLAY THE GAME BEFORE READING THIS TEXT. IT WILL TAKE LESS THAN 5 MINUTES TO FINISH.⚠️

 I know what I'm going to say will sound overly utopian and ridiculous, but bear with me for a second.
 I dream of a socio-economic system that values subjective happiness over monetary value.

-A system in which center we do not find the dollar, but a more abstract concept, like peace or harmony.
+A self-regulated system in which center we do not find the dollar, but a more abstract concept, like peace or harmony.
 If your company brings peace to the world, then you will be considered a successful person, the same way we currently call billionaires "successful capitalists".
 A socio-economic structure that, with no need for external input, would naturally stir us into a more fair and cherished world.

 It's ridiculous, I know.
 Human wellness or peace are subjective variables that can’t be measured, prone to ethics and morals of different cultures and people, not like the universality of money.
 But I just hope to live long enough to see someone more intelligent than me come up with something even remotely similar to that, or at least a proper alternative to capitalism, I've seen enough of that already.